Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Don’t Introduce it to Your Garden

 When you are purchasing plants, look at them very closely.
 Make sure that you don’t see any signs of the fungus on the leaves, stems, or fruit.
-If you do, put it back and either purchase another one or, since rust can spread, buy plants elsewhere.
+If you do, put it back and either purchase another one or, since rust can spread, buy plants from another nursery.

 Plant Rust Resistant Varieties